camunda/camunda-bpm-examples/cockpit/cockpit-fullstack-count-processes/README.md

    1. You can copy `./target/cockpit-sample-plugin-1.0-SNAPSHOT.jar` to the `WEB-INF/lib` folder of the Camunda webapp.
    2. You can set up a maven war overlay for the Camunda webapp.

-   The first solution is the simplest: if you dowloaded the tomcat distribution, you can copy the plugin jar file to the `/server/apache-tomcat-${tomcat-version}/webapps/camunda/WEB-INF/lib/` folder and restart the server.
+   The first solution is the simplest: if you downloaded the tomcat distribution, you can copy the plugin jar file to the `/server/apache-tomcat-${tomcat-version}/webapps/camunda/WEB-INF/lib/` folder and restart the server.